-This proposed constitutional amendment permits the Legislature to prohibit an increase in the assessed value of residential property due to storm-hardening improvements or the installation of a renewable energy source device.
+This proposed constitutional amendment provides that the Legislature may prohibit the consideration of storm-hardening improvements and the installation of renewable energy source devices in the determination of the assessed value of residential real property.

 II.
 Present Situation:

 Just Valuation of Property